AKVorrat/platformregulation-text/text.md

 > See [Data transfer project](https://datatransferproject.dev/), [Data transfer project whitepaper](https://datatransferproject.dev/dtp-overview.pdf), [Right to data portability | Art.
 20 GDPR](https://gdpr-info.eu/art-20-gdpr/), [Economics of open and closed systems - switching costs p.
 8](http://www.autoritedelaconcurrence.fr/doc/economics_open_closed_systems.pdf) and [Tim Berners-Lee | Solid | true data ownership](https://solid.mit.edu/)

 ## `RECOMMENDED` Stricter Merger Control
-**Similar to the telecommunications market, mergers between, and acquisitions of, dominant platforms are subject to approval by competition authorities.** The public authority shall take into account the effect of the merger on consumer choice, on the potential concentration of market power, on risks of gatekeeping roles in other markets, as well as on the concentration of user data under one centralized entity.
+**Mergers that create a monopoly or dominant platforms acquiring their rivals or nascent competitors should be prohibited.
+Similar to the telecommunications market, mergers between, and acquisitions of, dominant platforms are subject to approval by competition authorities.** The public authority shall take into account the effect of the merger on consumer choice, on the potential concentration of market power, on risks of gatekeeping roles in other markets, as well as on the concentration of user data under one centralized entity.
+Therefore, specific models should be created that take the peculiarities of markets based on data into account.
 Additionally, the “potential competition” test should be applied more consistently to prevent that bigger firms absorbing small companies like start-ups that in the future could become competitors.
 Authorities can prohibit or allow the merger and also place conditions on it.

 > Partly based on [BEUC: Shaping Competition Policy in the era of digitalisation](https://www.beuc.eu/publications/beuc-x-2018-084_beuc_response_shaping_of_competition_policy.pdf).
 See also [It's Time to Break Up Facebook - NYT](https://www.nytimes.com/2019/05/09/opinion/sunday/chris-hughes-facebook-zuckerberg.html)